The current rates of stamp duty payable on a lease or lease agreement are:

 The stamp duty rate on all three Cayman Islands is 7.5% of the higher of (i) the purchase price/consideration and (ii) the market value of the property.
 Stamp duty is calculated in Cayman Islands currency.

-* First time Caymanian buyers pay 0% Stamp Duty if the property is to be owner-occupied and the consideration or market value is below or equal to CI$400,000.
+* First time Caymanian buyers pay 0% Stamp Duty if the property comprises land with a building and the consideration or market value is below or equal to CI$400,000.

 For undeveloped bare land, first time Caymanian buyers pay 0% Stamp Duty on property valued up to CI$150,000.
 For land valued above CI$150,000, but not exceeding CI$200,000, the Stamp Duty is calculated at 2%.
 In the case of land without a building where the value exceeds CI$200,000 then the stamp duty is 7.5%.

-For houses, apartments or other property valued above CI$400,000, but not exceeding CI$500,000, the first time Caymanian owner-occupier pays Stamp Duty at a rate of 2%.
+For houses, apartments or other property valued above CI$400,000, but not exceeding CI$500,000, the first time Caymanian buyer pays Stamp Duty at a rate of 2%.

 Stamp duty exemptions do not apply to overseas first time buyers